 A fast lens is essential in lifestyle photography for all the times you unexpectedly encounter challenging light.

 35mm is a great focal length for lifestyle photography for its ability to capture more in the frame.
-But it’s also a lifesaver when you find yourself trying to photograph in very small spaces.
+But it’s also a lifesaver when you find yourself trying to take pictures in very small spaces.

-Just because you’ve identified the best light in the house, doesn’t mean it’s great light!
-For that reason your gear and settings are particularly important.
+Just because you’ve identified the best light in the house…doesn’t mean it’s a great light!
+For that reason, your gear and camera settings are particularly essential.

-CLG Tip: With regard to your settings, in low light situations you will be forced to very carefully consider your balance of settings.
-You will probably have to make some sacrifices so a thorough understanding the exposure triangle is crucial.
+CLG Photography Tip: Regarding your settings, in low light situations you will be forced to very carefully consider your balance of settings.
+You will probably have to make sacrifices, so a thorough understanding of the exposure triangle is crucial.